PunGrumpy/old-nextjs-mvc-simple/README.md

 ## `📝` About

-This is a simple project to learn Next Js with Prisma, Tailwind CSS, Postgres, and MVC Pattern
+This is a simple project to learn Next Js with Prisma, Tailwind CSS, Postgres, Swagger, and MVC Pattern

 ## `📚` Stack